reeteshz/dengue-disease-prediction/README.md

 10. Marked a threshold of 0.045 and less to remove least important features in the futures
 11. Make hierarchical cluster of each remaining variable to spot relationships, and visualize variable importance
 ![](images/Dendrogram.png)

+The dendrogram above gives a visual on each feature, and depicts clustering relationship based on how related they are to other features.
+We can view the correlation of the variables and see that variable such as "ndvi" and its directions are all quite correlated with two clusters next to each other.
+After running a prediction model, only one may need to be kept to best model a case of dengue.

 12. Generate second hierarchical cluster to see variable relationships after removing variables that had correlation coefficients with values less than 0.90